rhaiscript/book/src/patterns/references.md

   to a reference before use.
 This also requires `unsafe` code.

-* Make absolutely sure that the newtype is never stored anywhere permanent (e.g. in a [`Scope`]) not does it ever live outside of the reference's scope.
+* Make absolutely sure that the newtype is never stored anywhere permanent (e.g. in a [`Scope`]) nor does it ever live outside of the reference's scope.
 ```